 - a.
-Enterprise Green Communities: New construction, adaptive re-use, substantial and moderate rehabilitation project types must comply with the forty mandatory project criteria in the eight major sections of the Enterprise program, as outlined in the Mandatory Criteria Checklist, unless pursuing certification under one of the green building standards as described in the QAP. - b.
+Enterprise Green Communities (EGC): New construction, adaptive re-use, substantial and moderate rehabilitation project types must comply with the forty mandatory project criteria in the eight major sections of the Enterprise program, as outlined in the Mandatory Criteria Checklist, unless pursuing certification under one of the green building standards as described in the QAP.
+In addition, new construction, adaptive reuse, substantial and moderate rehabilitation project types must comply with the EGC requirements for blower door testing and submit the test results at the time of construction close-out.
+If the project is unable to comply with EGC mandatory requirements, a waiver request must be submitted at the time of application for review by Design Compliance. - b.
 Illinois Energy Conservation Code (IECC): All project types must comply with the prescriptive option, for single family and low-rise residential buildings of 3 stories or less, or the performance option for residential buildings of 4 stories or over.